SkylineCommunications/dataminer-docs/connector-help/connector_help/Motorola_DSR-6000.md

 #### HTTP Connection

-The driver uses an HTTP connection and requires the following input during element creation:
+The connector uses an HTTP connection and requires the following input during element creation:

 HTTP CONNECTION: